dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 #### To import the PFX certificate

+1. Export the certificates from any Certification Authority (CA) by following the documentation from the provider.
+For Microsoft Active Directory Certificate Services, you can use [this sample script](https://gallery.technet.microsoft.com/Export-CMPfxCertificatesFro-d55f687b).
-1. On the server, open *PowerShell* as an Administrator and then navigate to the *Release* folder that contains the PowerShell module.
+2. On the server, open *PowerShell* as an Administrator and then navigate to the *Release* folder that contains the PowerShell module.
-2. To import the module, run `Import-Module .\IntunePfxImport.psd1`
+3. To import the module, run `Import-Module .\IntunePfxImport.psd1`
-3. To authenticate to Intune Graph, run `$authResult = Get-IntuneAuthenticationToken -AdminUserName "<Admin-UPN>"`
+4. To authenticate to Intune Graph, run `$authResult = Get-IntuneAuthenticationToken -AdminUserName "<Admin-UPN>"`

    > [!NOTE]
    > As the authentication is run against Graph, you must provide permissions to the AppID.
 If it's the first time you've used this utility, a *Global administrator* is required.
 The PowerShell cmdlets use the same AppID as the one used with [PowerShell Intune Samples](https://github.com/microsoftgraph/powershell-intune-samples).

-4. To export the certificate to a variable, run `$SecureFilePassword = ConvertTo-SecureString -String "<PFXPassword>" -AsPlainText -Force`.
-Save the PFX password you use for this operation.
+5. Convert the password for each PFX file you are importing to a secure string by runing `$SecureFilePassword = ConvertTo-SecureString -String "<PFXPassword>" -AsPlainText -Force`.
-5. To create a **UserPFXCertificate** object, run `$userPFXObject = New-IntuneUserPfxCertificate -PathToPfxFile "<FullPathPFXToCert>" $SecureFilePassword "<UserUPN>" "<ProviderName>" "<KeyName>" "<IntendedPurpose>" "<PaddingScheme>"`
+6. To create a **UserPFXCertificate** object, run `$userPFXObject = New-IntuneUserPfxCertificate -PathToPfxFile "<FullPathPFXToCert>" $SecureFilePassword "<UserUPN>" "<ProviderName>" "<KeyName>" "<IntendedPurpose>" "<PaddingScheme>"`

    For example: `$userPFXObject = New-IntuneUserPfxCertificate -PathToPfxFile "C:\temp\userA.pfx" $SecureFilePassword "userA@contoso.com" "Microsoft Software Key Storage Provider" "PFXEncryptionKey" "smimeEncryption" "pkcs1"`